BlixDyrseth/semester-project-2/README.md

 - Menu glitches when site reloads
 - Searchbar searches all shoes and not spesific category
 - Can't remove cart items from cart
-- I don't uinderstand how to get files
+- I don't uinderstand how to upload files and get them from form

----

 ## Built With

 - HTML
 - [Sass](https://sass-lang.com/)
 - Javascript

----

 ## How to use